 State Planning Policy 2.6: State Coastal Planning Policy (SPP 2.6) provides guidance for decision-making within the coastal zone, in particular the establishment of foreshore reserves for new developments.
-The establishment of a foreshore reserve was outlined in the Outline Development Plan based on a coastal study provided in September 2012, while SPP 2.6 was under review.
+The establishment of a foreshore reserve was outlined in the Outline Development Plan based on a coastal study provided in September 2012, when SPP 2.6 was under review.

-SPP 2.6 is written into LPS 9 and applies as if it was a part of the scheme in accordance with Section 77(1)(b) of the Planning and Development Act 2005 (the Act).
+SPP 2.6 is written into LPS 9 and applies as if it was a part of the scheme in accordance with

+Section 77(1)(b) of the Planning and Development Act 2005 (the Act).
 SPP 2.6 requires the ceding of a foreshore reserve through subdivision which provides ecological values; coastal landscape and seascape; indigenous and cultural heritage; public access; and facilities and infrastructure, such as car parks, clubs and amenities, after coastal physical processes for a 100 year planning timeframe.

 The foreshore reserve identified on the original plan of subdivision only provided for the required physical process setback.
 In order to achieve consistency with SPP 2.6, the Department has negotiated an increase in the width of the coastal foreshore reserve by approximately 30-150m along its length.
-This has increased the area of the coastal foreshore reserve from 25.8ha to 43.2ha and is shown in Attachment 5 - Foreshore Reserve.

-As an example, the coastal foreshore reserve is at its narrowest near the proposed tourism and town centre node shown on Attachment 5, but still achieves the coastal processes setback of approximately 130m from the dune line, plus a 30-40m coastal reserve, plus a 20m road reserve.
+This has increased the area of the coastal foreshore reserve from 25.8 ha to 43.2 ha as shown in Attachment 6 - Foreshore Reserve.
+For example, the coastal foreshore reserve is at its narrowest near the proposed tourism and town centre node, but still achieves the coastal processes setback of approximately 130m from the dune line, plus a 30-40m coastal reserve and a 20m road reserve.
 The overall setback from the existing coastline is nearly 200m.
 The road reserve is adjacent to the coastal foreshore reserve and provides for public access, including parking, drainage of the undulating site and bushfire risk mitigation.

-This modified plan is consistent with the objectives and intent of SPP 2.6, as the reserve has taken into account the necessary elements, responds to the site's physical attributes and is of a sufficient size to accommodate land uses associated with public use of the coast.
-Foreshore Reserve illustrates the difference between the original plan of subdivision and the modified plan recommended for approval.
-The recommended approval of this type of coastal foreshore reserve is relevant to other upcoming coastal proposals, such as structure plans for Alkimos and Burns Beach, where the WAPC will be requested to make similar decisions in regard to implementation of SPP 2.6.
+The modified subdivision plan is consistent with the objectives and intent of SPP 2.6, as the reserve has taken into account the necessary elements, responds to the site's physical attributes and is of a sufficient size to accommodate land uses associated with public use of the coast.
+Attachment 6 illustrates the difference between the original plan of subdivision and the modified subdivision plan recommended for approval.
+The recommended approval of this type of coastal foreshore reserve is relevant to other coastal proposals, such as the recent Alkimos and upcoming Burns Beach structure plans, where the WAPC is requested to make similar decisions in regard to the implementation of SPP 2.6.

-The existing Foreshore Management Plan sets out the ongoing management of the foreshore reserve and outlines a less generous foreshore reserve than the modified plan of subdivision.
-As a result, a condition is recommended to update the Foreshore Management Plan as necessary to implement management measures, including those which identify and protect biodiversity values.
+The existing Foreshore Management Plan sets out the ongoing management of the foreshore reserve and outlines a less generous foreshore reserve than the modified subdivision plan.
+As a result, it is recommended a condition be imposed to require the Foreshore Management Plan to be updated as necessary to implement management measures, including those which identify and protect biodiversity values.